CARINOX: Inference-time Scaling with Category-Aware Reward-based Initial Noise Optimization and Exploration: Related Works

 \paragraph{Continuous Initial Noise Optimization.} These methods mainly instead refine the initial noise iteratively using reward signals from the final generated image, directly enforcing compositional constraints at test time.
 InitNO~\cite{guo2024initno} optimizes noise with an attention-aware objective that penalizes missing objects and concept mixing, steering sampling away from neglect-inducing regions.
 ReNO~\cite{eyring2024reno} extends this to multi-reward optimization, ascending gradients of preference models (e.g., text alignment or detection scores) with respect to noise, improving counting, co-occurrence, and attribute binding.
+Beyond these, DOODL~\cite{wallace2023end} performs end-to-end optimization of the initial diffusion latent by backpropagating losses defined on the final generated image through the denoising process.
+Related source-latent optimization has also been explored for flow-based generators: D-Flow~\cite{ben2024d} differentiates through flow-based generation to optimize the source noise under arbitrary costs, and ORIGEN~\cite{min2025origen} applies reward-guided updates of the initial latent in a one-step flow model to enforce 3D orientation grounding.
 These methods provide strong, training-free gains and flexibly integrate new constraints, but add inference overhead from iterative scoring/backpropagation, remain sensitive to reward design (risk of reward hacking), and rely on external scorer quality.

 \paragraph{Continuous Latent Optimization.} The category of methods refine noisy latent codes using loss functions on intermediate cross-attention maps, encouraging concept preservation and disentanglement during denoising.
 Attend-and-Excite~\cite{chefer2023attend} mitigates neglect by amplifying subject-token activations, while Divide\&Bind~\cite{li2023dividebind} adds attendance and binding losses for multi-entity prompts and attribute–object pairing.
 Predicated Diffusion~\cite{sueyoshi2024predicated} encodes prompt semantics as predicate-logic propositions and treats attention maps as fuzzy predicates, enabling differentiable objectives for complex relations.
 Attention Regulation~\cite{zhang2024attentionreg} formulates cross-attention control as constrained optimization that suppresses dominant tokens and boosts under-attended ones, and A-STAR~\cite{agarwal2023astar} combines attention \emph{segregation} (reducing token overlap) with \emph{retention} (preserving salience across timesteps).
 Collectively, these training-free methods improve semantic fidelity, recall, and binding by targeting the attention interface, but add inference overhead and are sensitive to hyperparameters balancing faithfulness, diversity, and runtime.